eliasn/blinkblink/README.md

 # Installation

-Just drop the app to your Applications folder.
+Just drop the app located in `dist/` folder to your Applications folder.

 # Configuration